LPGhatguy/rbxfs/README.md

 ## Usage
 - Navigate to the folder to sync and run `rbxfs`
-- Use buttons in plugin to move files between server and ROBLOX
+- Use buttons in plugin to move files between server and Roblox

 File names map to different script types:
 - `*.server.lua` - `Script`